manesh1234/Summit-Minds-InternShip/README.md

 # Summit-Minds-InternShip 🚀
-This is a repository for problem statement given by summit minds for internship selection**
+This is a repository for problem statement given by summit minds for internship selection
+### Deployment - [netlify]
 ## SOURCES 📂
 - [Problem Statement]
 - [JSON data]